WORRY.

 Merchandise + Promo

 While expanding this system, I was inspired by the recognizable color combinations found in sour gummy worms.
 The album packaging mainly uses the colors of blue and pink gummy worm, but I wanted to incorporate the red + yellow and orange + green pairings elsewhere in the system.
-This way, the bright colors represent the energetic sound of the record while the juxtaposition of real worms and candy worms hint at the heavier tones of the album without unpacking them.
+All while the earthworms create an interesting juxtaposition that draws people’s eye.

-At the same time, the vibrancy of the colors makes for appealing merchandise and eye-catching promotional materials that stand out in peoples Instagram feeds and on the street.
+The vibrancy of the colors also makes for appealing merchandise + promotional materials that stand out in Instagram feeds and on the street.

 Previous